astianmuchui/Robot-Tests/README.md

 # Robot Tests
-Test codes for robotics and IoT modules
+This repository includes Test codes for robotics and IoT modules